ctaschereau/rusted_thunder/README.md

     - Add all missing buttons and sections
     - Find open source image for car
     - Find better way to show open doors/windows
+    - Fix CSS that does not work for now
 - Implement refresh button/action and/or auto refresh
 - Implement login and saving the resulting API token
 - Allow multiple configuration path/file options